 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see Overview of the security pillar.

 As with any other type of application, the simulation environment can be designed to handle sensitive data.
 Therefore, you should restrict who can sign in and use it, and you should also limit what data can be accessed based on the user's identity or role.
-Use Azure AD for identity and access control, and use Azure Key Vault to manage keys and secrets.
+Use Microsoft Entra ID for identity and access control, and use Azure Key Vault to manage keys and secrets.

 For general guidance on designing secure solutions, see the Azure security documentation.

-For deploying fresh simulation environments, it's best to use CI/CD processes using a solution such as Azure DevOps or GitHub Actions, as described in the Azure DevOps Starter documentation.
+For deploying fresh simulation environments, it's best to use CI/CD processes using a solution such as Azure DevOps or GitHub Actions.

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see Overview of the cost optimization pillar.